ayeshasumaiyakhan/ayeshasumaiyakhan/README.md

 - 👋 Hi, I’m **Ayesha Sumaiya Khan**.
 I'm currently working as a Technical Consultant.

-- 👀 I’m interested in Algorithms, Data Structures, Javascript and Web Development using Django
+- 👀 I’m interested in Algorithms, Data Structures, SpringBoot, Rest API's, Javascript and Web Development using Django

 - 🌱 I’m currently learning JavaScript

-- 💞️ I’m looking to collaborate on Open source projects

 - 📫 You can reach out to me [LinkedIN](https://linkedin.com/in/ayeshasumaiya)